whoisorioki/dashboard/md/data_pipeline.md

 -   **Contract Synchronization:** GraphQL Code Generator produces TypeScript types and hooks from the backend schema.
 -   **Client:** Uses `graphql-request` and React Query for all data fetching.
+-   **All data-fetching hooks now construct their queryKey from the Zustand filterStore, which includes startDate, endDate, selectedBranches, selectedProductLines, and selectedItemGroups.**
+-   **Global filter state is managed by Zustand (`filterStore.ts`), not React Context.**
+-   **Filter state is persisted to localStorage for seamless reloads.**

 ## Stage 6: Frontend State Management (React Query)